Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Slug Bubbles.md

 Next we have a race...
 Fill up all the tubes, put bungs in both ends, and recruit some help to get it started.
 (You will probably have to loosen off the bungs in the bigger ones, as they are quite difficult to remove.
 Which one is going to empty fastest?
 Why?
 See what each spectator thinks - often people have different views.
-They can be encouraged to argue it both ways: perhaps the big tube will empty faster, as there is more space at the bottom, perhaps it will empty more slowly, as there is mor water to come out, or perhaps these effects will cancel out and they will empty at the same speed.
+They can be encouraged to argue it both ways: perhaps the big tube will empty faster, as there is more space at the bottom, perhaps it will empty more slowly, as there is more water to come out, or perhaps these effects will cancel out and they will empty at the same speed.

 Ready, steady, Go!